lobre/atreus-bepo/README.md

 - `@`, `+`, `-`, `/` and `*` are at the same place as on a regular Bépo keyboard (same keys as `6`, `7`, `8`, `9` and `0`).
 - `<` and `>` are at the same place as on the base layer of a qwerty layout.

-Other characters under the right hand are placed without applyng specific rules.
+Other characters under the right hand are placed without applying specific rules.

 #### Fun 2